cschuaRoche/moving-common-sdk-android/RocheCommonSDK/play-licensing/README.md

 # GooglePlay Licensing Library - LicenseChecker
-The play-licensing library is a modified project from https://github.com/google/play-licensing
+<p>The play-licensing library is a modified project from https://github.com/google/play-licensing</p>
+<p>The play-license library is enhanced to include a server side validation.</p>
+<p>You can control the behavior to only use the client-side validation as well.</p>

 [For more details, visit our confluence page.](https://navifypoc.atlassian.net/wiki/spaces/DHS/pages/1328152806/Google+Play+Licensing)

-The play-license library is enhanced to include server side validation.
-For offline-mode, it will default to client-side check.

 Note:
 If you would like to use online-mode only, you can check for network connectivity when your app is launched.
 You may use the NetworkUtils from the utils library to verify the network connectivity.

-## How To Add Library
+## How To Add the Library
 The play-license library is part of the SSG Security library.
-Therefore, to add play-licensing check to your app, please include the security library.
+Therefore, to add the play-licensing check in your app, please include the security library.

 [For more details, visit the security library.](https://bitbucket.org/rochedis/common-sdk-android/src/dev/RocheCommonSDK/security/)

-### Add following properties in gradle.properties file
+### Add the following properties in the project's gradle.properties file
 ```
 // request access to JFrog from your manager / tech lead
 artifactory.user=********** // replace with your JFrog's user name
 artifactory.password=********** // replace with your JFrog's password
 ```
-### Integrate Library
+### Integrate the Library
 * From JFrog, Add maven to project's build.gradle inside allprojects sections:
 ```
 allprojects {